 OSUN Credit-Bearing Courses for Advanced AFSO Students

-AFSO has partnered with the Open Society University Network to enable advanced students nominated by AFSO to take select courses for university credit.
-Courses identified above with * are open to all high intermediate and advanced AFSO students as credit- or non-credit courses.
-Other classes are available only to advanced students who have taken AFSO classes and received permission.
+AFSO-nominated students are eligible to take select courses through the Open Society University Network for university credit.
+Courses identified above with an asterisk (*) are also open to all high intermediate and advanced AFSO students as credit- or non-credit courses without nomination.
+Other OSUN classes are available only to advanced students who have taken AFSO classes and received permission.